josephnhtam/live-streaming-server-net/docs/docs/getting-started.md

 ## Setting Up Your Live Streaming Server

-This guide will walk you through the process of setting up your live streaming server.
+This guide will walk you through the process of setting up your own live streaming server using LiveStreamingServerNet.
+By following these steps, you'll be able to create a server that can accept RTMP streams and broadcast them to viewers.

 ### Step 1: Initialize a New Project